top of page

 Up To 16

 Designed for solo travelers in their 20s and 30s, this small group trip to Brazil lets you experience that energy firsthand.
-From dancing to the rhythms of samba in Rio de Janeiro to unwinding on the sun-kissed beaches of Salvador, you’ll dive into true Carioca (Rio local) culture while also exploring Brazil’s rich Afro-Brazilian heritage.
+From exploring Salvador’s rich Afro-Brazilian culture to dancing to the rhythms of samba in Rio de Janeiro to unwinding on its sun-kissed beaches, you’ll experience true Carioca culture and the depth and vibrancy that make Brazil so unforgettable.

 Physical Activity